Spiral to GEO Using an Optimal Finite Maneuver

 • the number of nodes

-1. Click ... beside the Initial Guess option.
+1. Click the ellipsis () next to the Initial Guess File field.

 2. Navigate to the location of downloaded Node file.